 With the accessibility of technology, coupled with natural curiosities for sex, it’s no wonder that sexting has become a basic part of life for the rising generation.
 In case you didn’t know, they ask for, send, and receive semi or fully nude pictures of themselves or friends on the regular.

 The latest assessment says 27% of 12 – 17 year-olds receive sexts and almost 15% send them, but we know that’s only the tip of the “send nudes” iceberg.
 Additionally, 12% of teens have forwarded a sext without the consent of the person involved and 8.4% knew of one of their own sexts being forwarded without their consent.
+(A different report said 44% of both teen girls and boys say it is common for sexually suggestive text messages to get shared with people other than the intended recipient.)
 Yikes.